Amarnath Temple: Ancient route: Awantipur-Pissu Top-Sheshnag-Panchtarni

-Organization and facilities
+Organisation and facilities

 Officially, the Yatra is organised by the government in collaboration with the Shree Amarnath Shrine Board (SASB).
 Various agencies provide necessary facilities all along the route during the Yatra period, which includes provision of ponies, supply of power, telecommunication facilities, firewood and setting up of fair price shops.

-En-route the cave, various non-governmental organisations have set up food supply and resting tents called pandals which are available for free to the pilgrims.
+En route to the cave, various non-governmental organisations have set up food supply and resting tents called pandals which are available for free to the pilgrims.
 Near the shrine, hundreds of tents which are erected by locals can be hired for a night's stay.

 Srinagar Pilgrimage Centre, with capacity to host 3000 yatris, facilitates pilgrims' stay who are travelling for the holy pilgrimage.
 The state government began its construction in May 2022.

 Security of pilgrims

 Every year, thousands of central armed forces and state police personnel are deployed to provide security to pilgrims from potential terror threats.
-The forces position at various halts and also in the perimeter of the shrine.
-This includes CRPF, BSF, ITBP, NDRF/SDRF and state police and traffic police.
+The forces position at various halts and also on the perimeter of the shrine.
+These include CRPF, BSF, CISF, ITBP, NDRF/SDRF and state police and traffic police.

 Economic impact of yatra

-The yatra is a way of earning revenue for the state government by imposing tax on pilgrims.
+The yatra is a source of revenue for the state government by imposing tax on pilgrims.
 Local Muslim Bakarwal-Gujjars also make a living by offering services to the Hindu pilgrims.
-This source of income has been threatened by the Kashmiri militant groups who have harassed and attacked the yatra numerous times.
+This source of income has been threatened by the militant groups who have harassed and attacked the yatra numerous times.